Spec-Driven Development

 Generate a task list

 The next step toward a running feature is to generate a task list with /akka.tasks.
-This will take your clarified specification and your implementation plan and convert that into a formal set of work items.
-Your agent should identify which tasks should be done first and which ones can be done in parallel.
-If you’re satisfied with the set of tasks generated, then you can continue to the next step.
+This takes your clarified specification and your implementation plan and converts them into a formal set of work items.
+Your agent identifies which tasks should be done first and which ones can be done in parallel.
+If you are satisfied with the set of tasks generated, continue to the next step.

 You can also provide updates to the task list here by discussing it with your agent.